 - Bifidus factor supports the growth of lactobacillus.
-Lactobacillus is a beneficial bacteria that protects the baby against harmful bacteria by creating an acidic environment where it cannot survive.
+Lactobacillus is a beneficial bacteria that protect the baby against harmful bacteria by creating an acidic environment where it cannot survive.

 Human milk also contains fats that are essential for the health of your baby.
 It is necessary for brain development, absorption of fat-soluble vitamins, and is a primary calorie source.
 Long-chain fatty acids are needed for brain, retina, and nervous system development.
 They are deposited in the brain during the last trimester of pregnancy and are also found in breast milk.

 Lactose is the primary carbohydrate found in human milk.
 It accounts for approximately 40% of the total calories provided by breast milk.
 Lactose helps to decrease a large number of unhealthy bacteria in the stomach, which improves the absorption of calcium, phosphorus, and magnesium.
 It helps to fight disease and promotes the growth of healthy bacteria in the stomach.

 Breast Milk is Best for Your Baby